Virtual Machine Installation

 Prerequisites

-- Check the requirements for Pods and Services
+- Check the requirements for Pods and Services7

 - Virtual machines must have IP connectivity to the ingress gateway in the connecting mesh, and optionally every pod in the mesh via L3 networking if enhanced performance is desired.

-- Learn about Virtual Machine Architecture to gain an understanding of the high level architecture of Istio’s virtual machine integration.
+- Learn about Virtual Machine Architecture8 to gain an understanding of the high level architecture of Istio’s virtual machine integration.

 Prepare the guide environment